bloomberg/weir-qos/README.md

 curl http://localhost:9000/10gb > /dev/null
 ```

+Note that for now this depends on Docker's host networking mode, which is not supported on Mac.

 ## Building

 If you're just running the project to try it out, the Docker build will handle everything for you.